GillonPaterson/kManGroup-Api/README.md

 # WebService

+## Project Description

+This is the API for the kManGroup which is an example of an API functionally it works but practically as a project that is useful not so much.

-How to start the WebService application
+## How to start the WebService application

-1. Run `mvn clean install` to build your application
+1. Run `mvn clean install` to build your application.
-1. Start application with `java -jar target/kManGroup-Api-1.0-SNAPSHOT.jar server config.yml`
+2. Start application with `java -jar target/kManGroup-Api-1.0-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter URL `http://localhost:8080`
+3. To check that your application is running go to 'http://localhost:8080/swagger' that will allow you to ping your endpoints

+##Testing

+java testing is kept in the tests folder and holds service and validator tests.

 ## Health Check

 To see your applications health enter URL `http://localhost:8081/healthcheck`

-Gillon is a baddie ngl
+## WorkFlows

+All the config files for the CI pipeline are held in the .github/workflows and the config files for the linters are held in the .github/linters.

 ### Rules